Gain the knowledge and skills to provide children with a cross-cultural and diverse education that meets the needs of

 Phone: 867.668.8710 or toll-free 1.800.661.0504

-2. Completed application forms must be accompanied by the following supporting documents:
+2. Completed application forms must include the following supporting documents:

 - one letter form a First Nation educator, Elder or official supporting your aspirations to teach in a cross-cultural First Nations' setting (see YNTEP Application Checklist for further information).

-- Two copies of all transcripts from all post-secondary educational institutions attended must be submitted.
+- One official copy of all post-secondary transcripts sent to Yukon College.
 Official transcripts must be received in a sealed envelope, directly from the post-secondary institution.

 - A current resume highlighting the applicant's employment, community service, and volunteer work, as they related to children and youth.